Get Tech Tips

 Changing Refrigerants and Why it Matters to You

-The week of 9/18/2017 Danfoss put out a lot of great information on global changes to refrigerants and the impact this will have on equipment and the industry.
+During the week of 9/18/2017, Danfoss put out a lot of great information on global changes to refrigerants and their expected impact on equipment and the industry.

 ODP & GWP

 When I went to trade school in the '90s, all the talk about refrigerant regulation stemmed around the destruction of the Ozone layer by CFC (Chlorine, Fluorine, Carbon) refrigerants like R12 and HCFC (Hydrogen, Chlorine, Fluorine, Carbon) refrigerants like R22.
 The likelihood that a particular chemical would break down ozone in the stratosphere was designated by an ODP (ozone depletion potential) number.
 The worst offender was R11, and it was the benchmark for ODP with a rating of 1.
 Other refrigerants like R12 and R22 had a lower ODP than R11 but still had the potential for ozone depletion.

 Over time, these CFC and HCFC refrigerants have slowly been phased out in the developed world, starting with Europe and moving on to the USA and many other countries.

 The attention of the scientific and regulatory world has now shifted to considering the emission of greenhouse gases like methane and carbon.
 Scientists have studied the effects these gases have on global climate and have concluded that they contribute to global warming.